opnfv/yardstick/docs/testing/user/userguide/09-api.rst

 /api/v2/yardstick/projects/action

-Description: This API is used to do some work related to yardstick test projects.
+Description: This API is used to do some work related to Yardstick test projects.
 For Euphrates, it supports:

 1. Create a Yardstick project;
 2. Get a certain project's information;